Texas vs Penn State Players to Watch - Second Round

 Top Players to Watch: Texas vs. Penn State - Second Round

-The NCAA tournament at Wells Fargo Arena on Saturday features a second-round matchup that pits the Texas Longhorns against the Penn State Nittany Lions at 7:45 PM ET.
-The Longhorns' Marcus Carr and the Nittany Lions' Jalen Pickett are two players to watch in this contest.
+Saturday's second-round NCAA tournament matchup between the Texas Longhorns and the Penn State Nittany Lions at Wells Fargo Arena at 7:45 PM ET features the Longhorns' Marcus Carr and the Nittany Lions' Jalen Pickett as players to watch.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!